.CONTI File Extension

 NOTE: If you are an organization that stores sensitive information, the cybercriminals may have stolen the information and might threaten to publish it online.

-How do I open a CONTI file?
+How to open a CONTI file

 Since CONTI files are encrypted with advanced encryption, you cannot open them by simply changing the .conti file extension back to the original extension.
 Currently, there is no program available to effectively restore infected files.